Higman-Thompson groups and profinite properties of right-angled Coxeter groups: A diversion: Higman-Thompson groups Vn

 If $f: X \rightarrow Y$ and $g: Z \rightarrow U$ are bijections with $X, Y, Z, U$ cofinite subsets of $2^*$, we consider $f$ and $g$ to be equivalent provided they are equal on a cofinite set in $2^*$, and write $[f]$ for the equivalence class of such a bijection $f$.
-The set of all such equivalence classes is easily seen to form a group, with binary operation being given by compositing appropriately restricted domains and with inverses given by $[f]^{-1} = [f^{-1}]$.
-Thompson's group $V$ is the subgroup consisting of those $[f_b]$ where $b: \operatorname{Lea}(\tau_0) \rightarrow \operatorname{Lea}(\tau_1)$ is a bijection; one easily checks that $[f_b][f_c]$ is indeed equal to $[f_d]$ for some bijection $d$.
+The set of all such equivalence classes is easily seen to form a group, with binary operation being given by composing appropriately restricted domains and with inverses given by $[f]^{-1} = [f^{-1}]$.
+Thompson's group $V$ is the subgroup consisting of those $[f_b]$ where $b: \operatorname{Lea}(\tau_0) \rightarrow \operatorname{Lea}(\tau_1)$ is a bijection for some suitable members of $\tau_0,\tau_1\in\mathfrak{T}_2$; one easily checks that $[f_b][f_c]$ is indeed equal to $[f_d]$ for some bijection $d$.
 Moreover, each element $[f_b] \in V$ has a unique canonical representative $f_b \in [f_b]$ such that the trees associated with the bijection $b$ are minimal (under $\subseteq$).
-Thus, we will favor the less cumbersome notation $b$ instead of $[f_b]$ when writing elements of $V$. \emph{We use the convention in this section that actions are on the right, so the product $b \circ c$ is understood to first apply $b$ and then to apply $c$.}
+Thus, we will favour the less cumbersome notation $b$ instead of $[f_b]$ when writing elements of $V$. \emph{We use the convention in this section that actions are on the right, so the product $b \circ c$ is understood to first apply $b$ and then to apply $c$.}